open-AIMS/GBR-reef-guidance-assessment/README.md

 The bathymetry data structure is then copied (so metadata on its extent, projection, etc. are retained), and finally, the wave data is copied across.

-All data in `1a_prep_MPA.jl` are projected to EPSG:7844/GDA2020 prior to further analysis.
+All data in `02_prep_MPA.jl` are projected to EPSG:7844/GDA2020 prior to further analysis.

 #### ACA Data

-ACA raster data is in EPSG:4326/WGS84.
-Wave data preparation in `1b_prep_aca.jl` requires
-MPA bathymetric data to be available due to inconsistent reference systems/units (see 'Projections - MPA Data' section for more details).

-All data in `1b_prep_aca.jl` are projected to EPSG:7844/GDA2020 prior to further analysis.
+ACA data are reprojected to EPSG:7844/GDA2020 prior to further analysis to align with the UQ-GBRMPA data processed by this collection of scripts.

 ## Presentation